alan-sam/sort/README.md

 # sorting algorithm

-# quicksort
-# merge sort
-# quick sort with median 15
+with Quick Sort, Merge Sort and Quick sort with median and cutoff of 15